-Female Board of Commissioners and Financial Reporting Fraud
+2.2.3 Female Board of Commissioners and Financial Reporting Fraud

 The National Governance Policy Committee explains that the board of commissioners is an executive member of the company who has the task and responsibility of overseeing and advising the company's board of directors, as well as ensuring that the company implements corporate governance.
-The Board of Commissioners functions as a supervisor and controller of the board of directors' performance in carrying out its role as the driving force of the company.
+The board of commissioners in a company functions as a supervisor and controller of the board of directors performance in carrying out its role as the driving force of the company.
 Indirectly, the supervisory role performed by the board of commissioners will affect the quality of financial reporting.